juhannam/gct634-ai613-2021/final/README.md

 ### 1. Team Building
-Find classmates to form a final project team.
-One team can include up to 3 members.
+- Find classmates to form a final project team.
+One team can include up to 3 team members.
+- In case you cannot find teammates, TAs will help the matching
+- Put your names and team project title [here](https://docs.google.com/spreadsheets/d/1CS6xoMCSiziFwJEkrutov6qRWt5HqOKTJ-CAtdQDO5c/edit?usp=sharing)

 ### 2. Topic Selection
 You can select any topic within the scope of music and audio research.
 Possible topics include: